ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>Learn how to implement complex logic with beautifully short and efficient next-level JavaScript syntax.</blockquote>

 <h3>4.
-9 Powerful Features of ES2024 That Will Change How You Write JavaScript - <a href="https://medium.com/@asierr/9-powerful-features-of-es2024-that-will-change-how-you-write-javascript-daa9d8a58e36" target="_blank" rel="noopener noreferrer">link</a></h3>
+Basic Arithmetic in JavaScript and Increment/Decrement Expressions - <a href="https://medium.com/datadriveninvestor/basic-arithmetic-in-javascript-and-increment-decrement-expressions-5ed11d5ab0a7" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `asierr.dev`**
+✍️ **posted by `Thiong'o John W`**

-<blockquote>JavaScript continues to evolve rapidly, and the latest iteration, ES2024, introduces a suite of powerful features that are set to transform…</blockquote>
+<blockquote>JavaScript is a versatile programming language that provides a wide range of arithmetic operations to manipulate numbers.
+Understanding…</blockquote>

 <h3>5.
 JavaScript in a nutshell! - <a href="https://medium.com/@daisykirui/javascript-in-a-nutshell-669dab5b6e78" target="_blank" rel="noopener noreferrer">link</a></h3>